Kurtjwest/Lugaru/README.md

 cmake --preset conan-default
 ```

-On Linux
+On Linux/macOS
 ```
 cmake --preset conan-debug
 cmake --preset conan-release
 ```

 On Windows, open the generaed solution file in the build folder.
-On Linux use
+On Linux/macOS use
 ```
 cmake --build build/Debug
 cmake --build build/Release